Top 10 Free Things to do in Madrid, Spain

 Here, you will find shops from Spanish brands like Zara to the famous Primark (the one on Gran Via just so happens to be the biggest in Spain).

-Gran Via is right next to Puerta de Sol, so you should walk over and check it out.
+Gran Via is next to Puerta de Sol, so you should check it out.

 To get here, take the metro and get off at the stop called Gran Via or Callao.